 Coffee consumption in China is said to grow at a rate of 20 per cent per year.

-As I said before, there’s plenty of room for the China coffee industry to grow, even because tea-farmers are now focussing in diversify the production by growing coffee plantations.
+As I said before, there’s plenty of room for the China coffee industry to grow, even because tea-farmers are now focusing in diversify the production by growing coffee plantations.
 Also, both cultivation can benefit from the shade-grown technique.

 I’ll leave you here below with some related articles about shade-grown and sun-grown techniques, about soil preservation, the difference between the use of pesticides and bio-pesticides and the global climate change.